ram-uwc/otto-shunya-docs/staging-docs/December-8/Target_Role_Header.md

 ### 3. Update all API methods to accept and pass target_role

-See examples in sections above.

----

-## Questions for Otto Backend Team

-1. **How is user role currently extracted in Otto Backend?**
-   - From JWT token?
-   - From database?
-   - From request context?

-2. **Are Personal Otto endpoints currently being called?**
-   - If yes, they will fail without the fix
-   - If no, this is a future-proofing fix

-3. **Are SOP management endpoints currently being called?**
-   - If yes, they will fail without the fix
-   - If no, this is a future-proofing fix

-4. **What is the expected behavior for multi-role users?**
-   - Should we use the primary role?
-   - Should we allow role switching?

----

 **Document Maintained By**: Shunya Team (ottoai-rag)
 **Last Updated**: 2025-12-08